 Brad Elliott Schlossman

 Schlossman is in his 13th year covering college hockey for the Herald.
-In 2016, he was named the top beat writer in the country by the Associated Press Sports Editors.
-He has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.
+In 2016 and 2018, he was named the top beat writer in the country by the Associated Press Sports Editors.
+He also was the NCHC's inaugural Media Excellence Award winner in 2018.
+Schlossman has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.

 - Member for

-Q. What's been your favorite road trip so far this season?
-A. I'd say Denver.
-We were staying in Cherry Creek.
-It was a nice area and the weather was really nice.
+Q. What's your favorite road trip in the NCHC?
+A. Denver.
+I've only been there once, but I thought it was fun and it was a pretty cool city, too.
+We get to travel there a little earlier.
 Q. What's one thing Grand Forks needs to get?
-A. I'm going to stay on the bandwagon and say Chipotle.
+A. Chipotle, for sure.
 Q. Who is the best player you've ever played against?
-A. I'd say (Jakob) Chychrun at the USA camp.
+A. Pavel Datsyuk.
 Q. What's your favorite hockey movie?
-A. I'm going to say Mystery Alaska.
+A. Miracle.
 Q. Is a hot dog a sandwich?
-A. Absolutely not.
+A. Nope.
 Q. What's the first concert you ever attended?